The TOP 20 Paint Colors to Update Wood Stains

 WOOD STAINS THAT LOOK DO & DON’T LOOK GOOD WITH HERON PLUME

-Heron Plume can be STUNNING with wood stains that are red-inspired, as it’s subtle violet undertones suit many red hues.
+Heron Plume can be STUNNING with wood stains that are red-inspired, as its subtle violet undertones suit many red hues.
 It’s also pretty with orange-toned woods but can be a bit fussy with some yellow woods.

 15. BENJAMIN MOORE EDGECOMB GRAY HC 173